-There are programs to help people with limited resources pay for their drugs.
-These include "Extra Help" and State Pharmaceutical Assistance Programs.
-Chapter 2, Section 7 tells more about these programs.
+The "Extra Help" program helps people with limited resources pay for their drugs.
+Chapter 2, Section 7 tells more about this program.
 If you qualify, enrolling in the program might lower your monthly plan premium.

-If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
+If you are already enrolled and getting help from this program, the information about premiums in this Evidence of Coverage may not apply to you.

 Medicare Part B and Part D premiums differ for people with different incomes.
 If you have questions about these premiums review your copy of Medicare & You 2024 handbook, the section called "2024 Medicare Costs."
-If you need a copy you can download it from the Medicare website
+If you need a copy you can download it from the Medicare website (medicare.gov).

-(medicare.gov).
 Or, you can order a printed copy by phone at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.